Dental care is free* for children from birth until their 18th birthday… That’s something to smile about!

 There’s three easy ways to enrol your child with Bee Healthy Regional Dental Service:

-- Complete an online enrolment form.
+- Complete an online enrolment form, or

 - Visit your nearest Bee Healthy Dental Clinic and complete an enrolment form.